First eco-cities in China

 China trailblazer for cities of the future?

-Thus the Dongtan district will serve as a basis for future projects.
-In November 2005, during the visit of Chinese President Hu Jintao to British Prime Minister Tony Blair, new contracts were signed between the Chinese authorities and Arup for the construction of two other eco-cities, have not yet been defined.
-Clearly, with these eco-cities self-sufficient in energy and food and with zero greenhouse gas emissions in transport, China seems to have found one of the means to reconcile economic growth with population growth in a sustainable perspective.
-For Peter Head: "This is not a gadget.
+And the Dongtan district will be the basis for future projects.
+In November 2005, during the visit of Chinese President Hu Jintao to Prime Minister Tony Blair, new contracts were signed between the Chinese authorities and Arup for the construction of two other future eco-cities with implantation sites have not yet been defined.
+Obviously, with these self-sufficient eco-towns in energy and food, and who aim for zero emissions of greenhouse gases in the transport sector, China seems to have found one of the ways to reconcile economic growth and population growth in a sustainable way.
+Peter Head: "This is not a gimmick.
 This is followed at the highest levels of the Chinese government.
 They are very involved in the development of this new economic paradigm. "